 DemiCon is an interactive adventure with all sorts of amazing ways to be involved.
 Check out some of the program areas we have available and view the programming grid.

 If you like what you see please remember that a con does not run itself.
 With your help we can make it the best weekend ever for sci-fi, fantasy, and gaming fans in Iowa.
 You can volunteer, run your own panel, and more!

 The deadline to sign-up to run your own panel is March 1, 2019.
 We will accept submissions after March 1, but we will not be able to guarantee fitting you on the schedule.
-A form to submit your panel ideas is coming soon.
-In the mean time if you have questions please contact firstname.lastname@example.org.
+If you would like to run a panel, workshop, gaming session, or some other programming at DemiCon 30 please sign-up.